Hubs-Foundation/hubs-cloud/README.md

 ## Updating the stack

-To keep your software up-to-date, you need to update the stack.
+To keep your software up-to-date, you need to update the stack template and apply it.
 You will not experience any downtime when updating the stack.
 To do so:

 - Select the stack in the CloudFormation console
 - Go to Stack Actions -> Update Stack